JerryYaoGl/BSEvaluationRemoteSceneIR/README.md

 [15] M. Heikkila et al., A texture-based method for modeling the background and detecting moving objects<br>
 [16] O. Barnich et al., ViBe: a universal background subtraction algorithm for video sequences<br>

+[17]A. Sobral, BGSLibrary: an opencv c++ background subtraction library